codalab/codalab-worksheets/docs/CLI-Reference.md

       --request-priority           Job priority (higher is more important).
 Negative priority bundles are queued behind bundles with no specified priority.
       --request-network            Whether to allow network access.
       --exclude-patterns           Exclude these file patterns from being saved into the bundle contents.
       --store                      The name of the bundle store where bundle results should be initially uploaded.
-If unspecified, an optimalavailable bundle store will be chosen.
+If unspecified, an optimal available bundle store will be chosen.
       -e, --edit                   Show an editor to allow editing of the bundle metadata.
       -W, --wait                   Wait until run finishes.
       -t, --tail                   Wait until run finishes, displaying stdout/stderr.